krassowski/jupyterlab-voice-control/README.md

 To use this extension look for a microphone (![microphone icon][enabled]) icon on the status bar.

 Press the disabled microphone icon (![disabled microphone icon][disabled]) to start voice recognition (or use <kbd>Alt</kbd> + <kbd>v</kbd> shortcut).
+You will need to agree for the browser to use your microphone:

+![microphone access dialog in Chrome][chrome-microphone]

-You can use any of the commands available in the command palette, for example try "Download" or "Run selected cells".
+You can use any of the commands available in the [command palette](https://jupyterlab.readthedocs.io/en/latest/user/commands.html), for example try "Download" or "Run selected cells".

+Sometimes the speech recognition may be inaccurate, or you may misremember the name of the command.
+In those cases the voice control assistant will prompt you with suggestions by showing "Did you mean..." and one or more suggestions on the status bar.
+You can accept the first suggestion by saying "yes", or choose a subsequent suggestion by saying for example "second suggestion".
+Speech synthesis option is also available (in the settings) if you prefer it over checking the status bar continuously.

-If no command matching your speech was found, the recognised speech will be shown on the status bar together with confidence estimate.
+If there are no errors or suggestions, the recognised speech will be shown on the status bar together with a confidence estimate.

 By default commands recognised with low confidence (<50%) will not be executed (as it is deemed safer in case of any potentially destructive actions), but you can change the threshold in the settings.